BCH-Consolidating-CoinJoin/ccoinjoin-server/README.md

 *Disclaimer*: It is the opinion of some educated people that a server running this software on BCH mainnet may be subject to USA money transmission laws.
 Other educated people disagree with that opinion ([source](https://twitter.com/christroutner/status/1064334027203653633)).
 No effort has been expended to research the legality of the this software, that is the responsibility of the end user.
 This software is intended to only run on testnet, as a proof-of-concept of how software can be used to protect individual sovereignty and defend against government overreach.

 Version 1.1.1 is a proof-of-concept prototype.
-This version will be refactored, tests will be added, and functionality iterated upon.
+This version will be refactored, tests will be added, and functionality iterated upon

 Future improvements to be made:
 - Configure production server as a hidden service on the Tor network.